How to Cook Fresh Green Beans

 While one of the most iconic uses for the ever-popular green bean is in a creamy casserole at the holidays, fresh beans purchased in-season at your local market can't be beat.
+(Fun fact: even dogs can enjoy the deliciousness of green beans).
 Also called snap beans or string beans, green beans actually come in a range of colors, from green to yellow to purple.
-When a recipe calls for green beans, most likely it means the ones that are green in color—although any color will work.
+When a recipe calls for green beans, most likely it means the ones that are green in color - although any color will work.

 It's easy to add beautiful color to a dish with green beans.
-Toss green beans with pasta for an easy hot or cold supper or simply sauté some market-fresh green beans with garlic for an easy, healthy side dish.
+Toss green beans with pasta for an easy hot or cold supper.
+Or simply sauté some garden-fresh green beans with garlic for an easy, healthy side dish to serve with your favorite grilled meats.
 Whether you grow your own or buy them at the store or farmers' market, you can learn simple ways to cook green beans and enjoy their incomparable flavor.

 Related: All the Green Bean Recipes You Need